ayecue/require-klass/README.md

 ```

-## xclass.get
+## klass.get

-With this method you get a class out of the xclass context.
+With this method you get a class out of the klass context.

 Example usage:
 ```
-xclass.get('w.smaller'); //returns class (if available)
+klass.get('w.smaller'); //returns class (if available)
 ```

-## xclass.define
+## klass.define

 This method is there to create your classes.
-It's the basic xclass constructor.
+It's the basic klass constructor.

-Following properties are there to conifgurate your xclass:
+Following properties are there to conifgurate your klass:

 * extends - Library you want to extend
 * requires - Libraries you need in your class